scilus/scil-documentation/source/our_tools/scilpy.rst

 Installing scilpy
-    - Users: you can follow the instructions on the Github page.
-Clone the repository, install the requirements and install through the setup.py as explained.
+    - Users: you can follow the instructions on the Github page or follow these instructions :

     .. code-block:: bash